-Why, on some occasions does Moshe warn Pharaoh, and on others, he does not?
+Why, by some of the plagues did Moshe warn Par'oh, and by others, he did not?

 Ramban: Refer to 8:12:2:1.

-In similar vein to the Halachah that a person requires warning before receiving Malkos the first and second time he transgresses, but not the third time.
-Because the ten plagues came in three independent groups, as the Si'man 'D'tzach, Adash be'Ach'av' indicates - representing three on the ground, three above the ground and three in the sky; or, as the Seforno explains the first group took effect on the two elements water and earth.
+Da'as Zekenim and Hadar Zekenim (on Pasuk 25): This is comparable to someone who was warned twice before receiving Malkos for transgressions; the third time he is put in a cell to die without warning - Sanhedrin 81b.
+Because the ten plagues came in three independent groups, as the Siman 'D'tzach, Adash be'Ach'av' indicates - representing three on the ground, three above the ground and three in the sky; or, as the Seforno explains the first group took effect on the two elements water and earth.
 The second group on living creatures and the third group, on the air.
-Makas Bechoros is not really part of the third group (Be'ach'av - since, unlike all the others, it came, not as a warning to Pharaoh to relent, but as a punishment for failing to do so
+Makas Bechoros is not really part of the third group (Be'ach'av - since, unlike all the others, it came, not as a warning to Par'oh to relent, but as a punishment for failing to do so